ramonpiresone/Stirling-PDF/CONTRIBUTING.md

 ## Translations

-If you would like to add or modify a translation, please see [How to add new languages to Stirling-PDF](HowToAddNewLanguage.md).
+If you would like to add or modify a translation, please see [How to add new languages to EditMyPDF](HowToAddNewLanguage.md).
 Also, please create a Pull Request so others can use it!

 ## Docs

-Documentation for Stirling-PDF is handled in a separate repository.
-Please see [Docs repository](https://github.com/Stirling-Tools/Stirling-Tools.github.io) or use "edit this page"-button at the bottom of each page at [https://docs.stirlingpdf.com/](https://docs.stirlingpdf.com/).
+Documentation for EditMyPDF is handled in a separate repository.
+Please see [Docs repository](https://github.com/EditMyPDF-Tools/EditMyPDF-Tools.github.io) or use "edit this page"-button at the bottom of each page at [https://docs.stirlingpdf.com/](https://docs.stirlingpdf.com/).

 ## Fixing Bugs or Adding a New Feature